thermalogic/SimVCCE/vcccpp/README.md

 The vapor-compression refrigeration cycle steady-state simulator for education in C++

-## Makefiles

-1. `makefile`: Install CoolProp, building and run

-2. `makelib.mk`: Building the SimVCCE shared Library(`libvcc.so/dll`)

-3. `makelibapp.mk`: Building and run the client of the SimVCCE shared Library

 ## Prerequisites：The shared library of CoolProp

 * `libCoolProp.dll` is the library builded with tdm64-gcc-9.2.0 on Windows